UniqueUpToPermutation/OperatorShifting/README.md

 * **bootstrap_mat_dist**: A bootstrapped distribution for the random matrix **A**.
 * **q_dist**: A distribution for drawing samples of the random vectors **q** as described in algorithm (7.1).
 This distribution depends on the choice of **C**.
 If **C**  is the identity, then the default is just to sample from a standard multivariate normal distribution.
 * **op_C**: The operator **C** as described in algorithm (7.1).
 Defaults to the identity.
 * **window_func_numerator**: The windowing function to use for the numerator of the truncated augmentation factor expression.
 You may use **softWindowFuncNumerator** or **hardWindowFuncNumerator** for the soft/hard windowing functions presented respectively.
-Defaults to hard windowing function.
+Defaults to soft windowing function.
 * **window_func_denominator**: The windowing function to use for the denominator of the truncated augmentation factor expression.
 You may use **softWindowFuncDenominator** or **hardWindowFuncDenominator** for the soft/hard windowing functions presented respectively.
-Defaults to hard windowing function.
+Defaults to soft windowing function.
 * **output**: A pointer to where the estimate of the vector **x** should be written to.

 ## Accelerated Shifted Truncated Energy-Norm Augmentation (AST-EAG)